eaudeweb/naaya/Naaya/NaayaCalendar/README.txt

 <p>
 According to your needs you can fill "start date" and/or "end date" with a date type property name of the defined object and in
-"visualisation condition" field you can put a python expression like "self.approved == 1" or "self.getApproved() == 1" to
+"visualisation condition" field you can put a python expression like "self.approved" or "self.getApproved()" to be evaluated.
-be evaluated.

 If "start date" is left empty, "bobobase_modification_time" will be set automatically.